 What are Calligraphy Exercises?

-- builds consistency and establishes the flow
+- build consistency and establish the flow

 #1 Circular Strokes